Premium Driving Pleasure

 Mazda’s pursuit of offering a premium experience couldn’t be any closer to the truth the moment you sit inside.
 Just like in the all-new Mazda 3, the refreshed Mazda 6 adopts a beauty through subtraction approach.
 The result is a tastefully-designed interior with minimalism in mind.
 Numerous surfaces are either wrapped in Nappa Leather or trimmed with real Japanese Sen Wood.
 The buttons and switches provide a satisfying click that can give premium cars twice the Mazda 6’s price a run for their money.
 Equally elegant are the new digital gauges that resemble a classy smartwatch face.

-Mazdas are all about the driver, therefore most of the space and amenities are focused towards the front occupants.
+Mazdas are all about the driver, therefore most of the space and amenities are focused on the front occupants.
 All 2020 Mazda 6 variants get power-adjustable front seats with ventilation, a large head-up display, dual-zone climate control, 11-speaker Bose sound system, among other features.
 As with all Mazdas, the driving position is oh-so-perfect.
 You can travel for miles and miles and you still won’t get any backaches.

 Meanwhile, rear-seat space is good enough though rivals like the Toyota Camry offer more space and amenities.
 Trunk space is also of a reasonable 480 liters, which is average for the segment.